raval91/Aflav_thesis_supp/README.md

 	Performs a K-means cluster analysis on the heterothermy data

 - torpor_analysis.R
-	Runs a full analysis if heterothermic responses including estimating repeatability, calculating relatedness and estimating heritability
+	Runs a full analysis of heterothermic responses including estimating repeatability, calculating relatedness and estimating heritability

+- BMR_analysis_REML_Final
+	Runs a full analysis of BMR data from _A. flavicollis_.

  tables_and_figs